RafiOsmanu/Flowfield-Pathfinding/README.md

 <!-- GETTING STARTED -->
 ## What are Flow Fields

-Flow Fields also know as vector field pathfinding is a technique that calculates the path from the goal to every node in the graph.
+A Flow Field is also known as vector field pathfinding, this is a technique that calculates the path from the goal to every node in the graph.
 It can be explained in three steps.

 *1. First we create a heatmap that calculates the distance between the goal node and every other node on the graph